 It is important to model the food choices and the eating behaviors that you want your child to have and it is ok if they are sometimes frustrated by your choices of what you think they should be eating.
-You decide what to offer and your child can decide if they want to eat it.
+You decide what to offer and your child can decide if they want to eat it or not.

 If you are interested in working with me to change the trajectory of your child's life,

 Join our mailing list to receive the latest news and updates from our team.

 Don't worry, your information will not be shared.